BCSC 251: Syllabus

 Discussion Board Participation

 In preparation for the Final Sleep Topic Presentation, there will be a discussion section in which we will share ideas and ask questions to improve these presentations, as well as to better understand sleep topics and readings under study.
-Your MINIMUM participation is three posts per discussion board prompt (one initial post and at least two responses to classmates' posts).
+Your MINIMUM participation is five posts for the first discussion board prompt (one initial post and at least four responses to classmates' posts) and three posts for the second discussion board prompt (one initial post and at least two responses to classmates' posts).
 I anticipate that you will be compelled to respond much more frequently than this.
 In addition, your postings to the discussion should be contributed over the duration of the module, not within the same brief session, to receive the maximum score.

-2. Sleep in the Media: Each student will post one current news article, podcast, etc. related to sleep over the first half of the semester, along with a brief description of why they chose the media item, their thoughts, etc. Classmates will review these posts and respond weekly to one of the four posts (total of one submission and five responses) with how the submission fits in with what we are learning in class, anything interesting to note, etc.
+- Sleep in the Media: Each student will post one current news article, podcast, etc. related to sleep on their assigned week over the course of the semester, along with a brief description of why they chose the media item, their thoughts, etc. Classmates will review these posts and respond weekly to one of the four posts per week, except for the week they are assigned to post (total of one submission and seven responses), with how the submission fits in with what we are learning in class, anything interesting to note, etc.

 Peer Feedback